-Want to winterize your spring/fall decor?
-Just add some frosted sprigs to your wreaths and you have an instant winter wreath.
-Try my Winter Frost Magnolia Cotton Wreath I put together for the holidays.
+Quick fix to winterize your magnolia wreaths!
+Just add some frosted sprigs or raw cotton.
+Try my Winter Frost Magnolia Cotton Wreath tutorial I put together for the holidays.
 See more projects like this on my Wreaths page.

 I made this wreath two ways.
-If you are not a fan of raw cotton, you can still add some winter sparkle along with magnolia leaves for a simple yet dramatic wreath.
+If you are not a fan of raw cotton, you can still add some winter sparkle along with magnolia leaves for a simple yet dramatic DIY magnolia wreath.

 The glittery frosted sprigs I used made all the difference in the look of the ordinary magnolia wreath.
 It looks like a snow covered magnolia wreath.
 Follow my instructions on how I put it all together.

 Winter Frost Magnolia Cotton Wreath